How Much Does a Writ of Habeas Corpus Cost in Texas?

 Selecting a post-conviction criminal defense lawyer is often a very personal decision.
 At this point in the process, defendants and their families are emotionally and financially spent.
 If they decide to hire yet another attorney, they want one who has a track record of relevant experience, trustworthiness, and success.

-As an award-winning lawyer with over sixteen years of experience in post-conviction criminal defense at both the federal and state level, Chris Perri is passionate about helping those who’ve been wrongfully and unjustly convicted.
+As an award-winning lawyer with over 20 years of experience in post-conviction criminal defense at both the federal and state level, Chris Perri is passionate about helping those who’ve been wrongfully and unjustly convicted.
 Based in Austin and practicing throughout Texas, our firm has won appeals and writs of habeas corpus.

 If you or someone you care about has been wrongfully convicted of a crime, we’re here to help.
 Contact Chris Perri Law at (512)269-0260 or www.chrisperrilaw.com for a free consultation today.